AlvinTuan/ScarpingFotmob/README.md

 # ScrapingUnderstat

+*import libraries:
--import libraries:  pip install -r requirement.txt
+  pip install -r requirement.txt

+*Run file:
--Run file:  automation.py
+  automation.py

+*you have to download xampp and access localhost